 - the psychometric properties of measures of occupation or occupational performance

 - the impact or relationship of social policies and attitudes on occupation

 - interventions that influence health, well-being, and or quality of life

 - other topics that will lead to improving the lives of people as they seek to fully participate in family, work, community and society.

 Authors have the option to publish Open Access in OTJR via our SAGE Choice program.
 Learn more about costs and possible discounts or waivers through your institution.

-For questions concerning the submission and review process to OTJR: Occupation, Participation and Health, please contact the journal editor: Timothy J. Wolf, OTD, PhD, OTR/L, FAOTA
+For questions concerning the submission and review process to OTJR: Occupational Therapy Journal of Research, please contact the journal editor: Timothy J. Wolf, OTD, PhD, OTR/L, FAOTA